What are the common spinal conditions that cause low back pain?

 What are the post-operative precautions I need to practice following a spine surgery?

-After the surgery, your orthopaedic surgeon may recommend you practice several measures to ensure the best recovery and avoid possible complications.
+After the surgery, your orthopedic surgeon may recommend you practice several measures to ensure the best recovery and avoid possible complications.
 Some of them include:

 - No bending, lifting or twisting for three months following fusion surgery